cesarau04/mytodo-microservice/README.md

 Usage
 -----
-By default the program launches at `localhost:9000`, Ex. if your run `make run`
+By default the program launches at `localhost:9000`, if you run the executable you can select the port to use.
 ```
 ./mytodo-microservice -port=9000
 ```